 CleanMyPC is good, but it might not be for everyone.
 While it is easy to use and offers an all-in-one approach to PC maintenance, many people won’t need or use all of the features available, and some might instead look for more in-depth versions of a particular function.

-If CleanMyPC doesn't take your fancy, here are three alternatives which provide similar functionality:
+If CleanMyPC doesn’t take your fancy, here are three alternatives that provide similar functionality (you can also see our best PC cleaner review for more options):

 - System Mechanic – Claiming to provide a 229-point diagnostic check of your PC, this software offers several tools for cleaning your disk, speeding up your computer, and boosting performance.